 Improve your credit score

 Lenders use credit scores to get a better idea of an applicant’s financial health, habits, and stability.
-High credit scores are much more favorable than lower scores when it comes to borrowing because a high score makes lenders believe that person is less of a risk.
+High credit scores are much more favorable than lower scores when it comes to borrowing because a high score makes lenders believe that a person is less of a risk.
 Since your credit score is one of the factors used to determine your mortgage interest rate, before applying for a home loan, take a look at your credit report and see if there is room for improvement.

 Purchase discount points